 The playing area should be a minimum of 8 feet wide by 45 feet long.
 Facing the court in a North to South direction if possible is a good idea because it helps reduce the effects of the sun.
 Remember to keep the playing area clean and free from obstructions and distractions.
 A normal regulation court places the platforms anywhere from 24-30 feet apart from the front of one platform to the other.

 Cornhole Distance for Children

-Typically, a method of counting scores per inning called cancellation scoring is used.
-There are a couple different versions we will go over.
+Typically, cornhole players use a method of counting scores per inning called cancellation scoring.
+There are a couple of different versions we will go over.

 In the first version of cancellation scoring, bags that are tossed through the hole or land on the platform are either cancelled out or added depending on what the opposing side tosses.

 - For example, if the first player or team tosses 1 bag through the hole and 2 on the platform totaling 5 points, and the second player or team only tosses 2 bags on the platform for two points, the 2 bags on the platform are canceled out for both teams and the first team gets to keep 3 points for the bag in the hole.

 - Another example would be if the first player or team only tosses 1 bag through the hole and the second player or team tosses 2 bags on the platform, no points would be cancelled out and the first side would receive 3 points for the bag in the hole and the second side would receive 2 points for the bags on the platform.

 The other version of cancellation scoring works by adding up the scores for both sides and awarding the difference in points the side with the highest point total.
 An example of this version of cancellation scoring would be the first side scoring 7 points total and the second side scoring 5 points total.
 The winning side would be awarded the 2 point difference.

 Cornhole can be played as either singles or doubles matches.
 When playing a double match, the four players split up into two teams.
 One member from each team pitches from one cornhole platform and the other members pitch from the other.